Topological Entropy for Shifts of Finite Type Over $\mathbb{Z}$ and Trees: Conjugacy Invariant of Topological Entropy of Tree-Shifts

 It follows from our claim that the induced sliding block code $\phi':X \to Y$ and $\psi':Y \to X$ of $\Phi'$ and $\Psi'$ are well-defined, both injective, $\psi \circ \phi = Id_X$ and $\phi \circ \psi = Id_Y$.
 This finishes the proof. \end{proof}

 Proposition \ref{prop:converse_conjugacy} demonstrates that $\mathcal{T}_X \cong \mathcal{T}_Y$ is followed by $X \cong Y$.
-The next proposition indicates further that, not only the inverse is false in general, but there is a Markov shift such that its associated hom tree-shift is not topological conjugate to its hom tree higher block shift.
+The next proposition indicates further that, not only the inverse is false in general, but there is a Markov shift such that its associated hom tree-shift is not topologically conjugate to its hom tree higher block shift.
+To prove the proposition, we exploit the irreducibity of a tree-shift.
+More specifically, a tree-shift $\mathcal{T}$ is said to be \emph{irreducible} if for all $n$-blocks $u$ and $v$ of $\mathcal{T}$, there exists $t \in \mathcal{T}$ and $w \in \Sigma^\ast \setminus \Delta_n$ such that $t|_{\Delta_n}=u$ and that $(\sigma_w t)|_{\Delta_n}=v$.
+It is not hard to see that irreducibility is a conjugacy-invariant property for tree-shifts.